 - Nursing: ABN CE hours: 33.6 (8.4 each day) Huntsville Hospital is a Board-approved provider of continuing nursing education in Alabama by the Alabama Board of Nursing.
 Our approval status is valid through 10/25/2025.
 Provider Number ABNP0278.

 ANCC CE hours: 24.0 (7.0 each day) This nursing continuing professional development activity was approved by the Alabama State Nurses Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.

 - Law Enforcement: This training is eligible for continuing education credit from the Alabama Peace Officers’ Standards and Training Commission (APOSTC).

-Participants wishing to make an application for Continuing Education must indicate so during conference registration.
+Participants wishing to make application for Continuing Education must indicate so during conference registration.
 If you have already completed your registration, follow the link in your confirmation email to modify your registration and add the Continuing Education Credits Application option.
-Applications must be submitted by COB on March 25, 2021.
+Applications must be submitted by close of business on March 24, 2022.

 Continuing Education Certificate